noetl/noetl/docs/observability/local-kind-vm-stack.md

   --set vmagent.enabled=true
 # (The chart bundles Grafana and auto-scrapes core k8s.
 It’s a Prometheus-compatible stack.)

+The Makefile-driven deployment automatically includes `k8s/observability/vmstack-values.yaml`, which disables the noisy control-plane scrape jobs and tunes vmagent defaults.
+Adjust that file if you need to re-enable those targets or add more scrape configs.

 # Logs: VictoriaLogs (single node)
 helm install vlogs vm/victoria-logs-single -n observability
 # (Single binary, listens on :9428 for ingest, query, and its built-in UI.)